These questions can help your baby’s doctor determine whether your baby is sensitive to lactose—and decide the best way to help.

 - How long after she finishes eating do the issues appear?

 - Log anything you are giving your baby:

 - Breast milk, formula, or a combination

 - Vitamins or other nutritional supplements

 - Any solids

 - Note any changes in your baby lately:

 Having all this information on hand will make your pediatrician appointment as helpful as possible.

 One Last Question

 Is your baby having trouble with lactose sensitivity?
 Ask your pediatrician if a formula change may help.
-If you prefer dairy-free formula, soy-based Enfamil ProSobee is a good option.
-And for the latest research on the subject, read “Lactose Sensitivity in Babies: What Doctors Are Learning.”
+New Enfamil NeuroPro Sensitive is an easy to digest formula formulated for lactose sensitivity† and has (MFGM and Omega 3 DHA) brain building nutrition inspired by breast milk.
+And for the latest research on the subject, read “Lactose Intolerance in Babies”